viamrobotics/docs/docs/data-ai/ai/run-inference.md

 ---

 After deploying an ml model, you need to configure an additional service to use the inferences the deployed model makes.
-You can run inference on an ML model with a vision service in the app or use an SDK.
+You can run inference on an ML model with a vision service or use an SDK to further process inferences.

 ## Use a vision service